 '''

 % ls src

 SConscript hello.c

 % scons -Q

+'''

+'''

 cc -o build/hello.o -c build/hello.c

 cc -o build/hello build/hello.o

+% ls src

+SConscript hello.c

 % ls build

 SConscript hello hello.c hello.o

 '''

-But wait a minute--what's going on here?
-SCons created the object file build/hello.o in the build subdirectory, as expected.
-But even though our hello.c file lives in the src subdirectory, SCons has actually compiled a build/hello.c file to create the object file.
+No files were built in src, they went to build.
+The build output might show a bit of a surprise: the object file build/hello.o and the executable file build/hello were built in the build subdirectory, as expected.
+But even though our hello.c file lives in the src subdirectory, SCons has actually compiled a build/hello.c file to create the object file, and that file is now seen in build.

-What's happened is that SCons has duplicated the hello.c file from the src subdirectory to the build subdirectory, and built the program from there.
+What's happened is that SCons has duplicated the hello.c file from the src subdirectory to the build subdirectory, and built the program from there (it also duplicated SConscript).
 The next section explains why SCons does this.